cloudblue/connect-eaas-core/docs/tutorials/anvilapp/develop.md

 ```

-## Declare the environment variable that will store the Anvil Uplink key
+## Define Anvil Uplink key variable

-The Anvil Uplink Server needs an authentication key to communicate with the Anvil Client Application.
+The Anvil Uplink Server requires an authentication key to communicate with your Anvil Client application.
 This key must be stored as a secure environment variable.

-Using the `@anvil_key_variable` decorator,
-the variable will be created on the first run of the extension and you have just to edit its value
+By using the `@anvil_key_variable` decorator, this variable will be created during the first launch of your extension.
-and put a valid Anvil Uplink key:
+Thereafter, you can edit its value and prove a valid Anvil Uplink key: